Carbon monoxide is being used as a "pigment fixative" to treat meat in order to help it retain its redness.

 Although the meat industry claims the practice is harmless, many critics, including me, are quite concerned the FDA has violated its own rules by allowing producers to taint their meat with carbon monoxide without formally reviewing the practice.

-Many do not know that this practice is offically banned in the European Union, and for some foods also in
+Many do not know that this practice is offically banned in the European Union, and for some foods also in Canada and Japan.

 The trick about meat, especially in light of this news: Where it comes from and how it's cooked is the difference-maker.
 That's why you should avoid most meat from grain-fed cattle -- pumped up with antibiotics and hormones -- sold at the grocery store.
 If you haven't read about cattle factory farming I would encourage you to do so.